 Living expenses.
 In more serious cases, you might not be able to live in your home while it’s undergoing repairs.
-Whether you’re staying with family or in a hotel, you may be eligible to receive additional living expenses to cover the increased costs that are a result of your home being uninhabitable.
+Whether you’re staying with family or in a hotel, your policy includes loss of use coverage, which means you’re eligible to receive additional living expenses to cover the increased costs that are a result of your home being uninhabitable.
 Speak with your American Family Insurance agent to see where your limit stands, and if you should increase it.

 Thunder, lightning and heavy winds aren’t the only types of severe weather.
 Many different versions of Mother Nature’s worst can cause turbulence in your life.
 Consider discussing the following severe weather events with your agent to see if any additional types of coverage are worth considering.

 Flooding.
 Flood insurance is not included in your homeowner’s policy, but it can happen almost anywhere — consider looking into purchasing a flood insurance policy to make sure you’re prepared, no matter how unlikely a flood might seem.